Heliport Radio Controller

 What is the range of the Radio Controller receiver?

-Depending on atmospheric conditions, the receiver can work from 1-5 miles based on the antenna line of sight.
+Depending on atmospheric conditions, the receiver can work up to 5 miles based on the antenna line of sight.